Little Leo Leopard's Bane

 Produces abundant cheerful golden daisy-like flowers early in the season; pair up with late flowering bulbs or forget-me-nots; this cool season perennial is not humidity and heat tolerant, best in partial shade with consistent moisture

 Little Leo Leopard's Bane features showy yellow daisy flowers with gold eyes at the ends of the stems from early spring to early summer.
 The flowers are excellent for cutting.
-It's serrated heart-shaped leaves remain dark green in color throughout the season.
+Its serrated heart-shaped leaves remain dark green in color throughout the season.
 The fruit is not ornamentally significant.

 Little Leo Leopard's Bane is an herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

-This is a relatively low maintenance perennial, and should be cut back in late fall in preparation for winter.
+This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting butterflies and hummingbirds to your yard.
 It has no significant negative characteristics.

 Little Leo Leopard's Bane is recommended for the following landscape applications;